-The registered manager confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.
+Discussion with the registered manager confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.

-A range of policies and procedures was in place which supported the delivery of compassionate care.
-Discussion with staff and residents confirmed that residents' spiritual and cultural needs, were met within the home.
+A range of policies and procedures were in place which supported the delivery of compassionate care.
+Discussion with staff and residents confirmed that residents' spiritual and cultural needs were met within the home.
+Discussion with residents and staff confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.